altihill/FFMAT/README.md

   - input arguments
     - frameidx is the index of the required frame.
 The frame index starts from 1, not 0.
   - return
     - *TimeStamp* is the timestamp of the returned frame in seconds, if success.
-Otherwise it is negative. -1 means end of the file. -2 means decoding error. -3 means seeking error. *RawImage* is an HxW/HxWx3 uint8 array, which is the decoded image.
+Otherwise it is negative. -1 means end of the file. -2 means decoding error. -3 means seeking error.
+    - *RawImage* is an HxW/HxWx3 uint8 array, which is the decoded image, if success.
+Otherwise it is empty.
 - seekframe
   - syntax
     - `TimeStamp = ffmat('seekframe',frameidx);`